zawazawa0316/designDocConverter/README.md

 DesignDocConverter (ddc) is a CLI tool that converts Excel files into Markdown format.
 It can process a specific xlsx file or all xlsx files within a directory.

 ## Usage
-After building the tool, execute `ddc` using the following command:
+After downloading the binary from the release page or building it yourself, rename the file to `ddc`  and execute the following commandv

 ```sh
 ./ddc <path_to_excel_file_or_directory>